 In 2011, the ISO (international standard of standardization) established the ISO 10218-1 and ISO 10218-2 standards to regulate the manufacturing of industrial robot systems.
-To be certified, they require them to comply their robotic system with strict safety standards.
-They have to cover not only the risks of their system’s design but also of their accessories and their intended use in the workspace.
+To be certified, manufacturers have to conform their robotic systems to strict safety standards.
+They have to cover not only the risks of their system’s design but also of their accessories and their intended use in the work cell.
 And most cobot manufacturers (Universal Robot, Techman Robot, Fanuc, Kuka…) already comply with these standards.

 ISO/TS 15066 is a technical specification added in 2016 to ISO 10218-1 and ISO 10218-2 to specify the case of collaborative robots.
 It explains 4 features that collaborative robots must have to certify as collaborative applications (described just below).
 Eventually, it may become a full-fledged standard, but for now, it acts only as a clarification.

 So if the cobots you buy provide ISO 10218 certification, you have a certified safe robotic system for your work process.
 But you are still legally entitled to perform a safety assessment of your application for this product.